 Shilin

 We left the train and within a minute we began sweating profusely.
 In fact, I don’t think there was a moment that I was outside (for the whole month of Taiwan travel) that I wasn’t soaking wet with my own disgusting pore water.
-It’s reassuring that my body is fighting to keep cool but maybe fighting a little too hard?
+It was reassuring that my body was fighting to keep cool but maybe fighting a little too hard?
 Dial it down a bit, buddy.

 Northern Taipei